-- Is Tesla stock predicted to go up?
+- Is Tesla stock going to go up?

-- The average 12 month stock price prediction for Tesla is $302.05, which is an increase from its current price.
+- The average 12-month stock price prediction for Tesla is $215.52, which slightly higher than its current price.
 Analysts don't agree on whether Tesla stock will go up or down in the short term, though.
-Some predictions peg it as high as $760 a year from now, while others see it dropping as low as $73.
+Some predictions peg it as high as $358.38 a year from now, while others see it dropping as low as $22.95.

-- The average analyst rating for Tesla stock is "buy."
+- The current average analyst rating for Tesla stock is "buy."